 Coach’s Tip: Stay rigid in the torso and be sure to not let the hips sag in the upwards movement of the push-up.

-Below are three (3) benefits of the push-up that coaches and athletes can expect when integrating the push-up into training programs.
+Below are three push up benefits that coaches and athletes can expect when integrating the push up into training programs.

 1. Chest and Triceps Hypertrophy